GuillaumeGermain/NLP/README.md

 Now, that'd be nice to achieve a better accuracy, like 90%.

-# Phase 2: Turbocharge the classifiers
+## Phase 2: Turbocharge the classifiers
 To achieve a better performance with my classifiers, I planned to train them on a bigget dataset.
-I found this one, with around 82000 reviews, on [Kaggle](https://www.kaggle.com/c/restaurant-reviews/data "Restaurant reviews")
+I found this one, with around 82000 reviews, on [Kaggle](https://www.kaggle.com/c/restaurant-reviews/data "Restaurant reviews").
 As it turned out, it didn't work as expected, and I learned a few things on the way.

 This second dataset had around 82000 reviews, and scores between 1 and 5.
 So I set values so:
-- 1-2 => 0
+- 1-2 => 0.
 - 4-5 => 1.
-- 3 => discarded: as they can't really be considered as "liked" or not.
+- 3 => discarded, as they could not really be considered as "liked" or not.

-Doing so, it was quite an interesting exercise trying different configurations: vocabulary size (number of words considered) and training set sizes.
+Doing so, it was an interesting exercise trying different configurations: vocabulary size (number of words considered) and training set sizes.

-## Step by step execution
+### Step by step execution
 The relevant script is [nlp_2.py](https://github.com/GuillaumeGermain/NLP_bag_of_words/blob/master/nlp_2.py)

 I first ran the classifiers with different training and vocabulary sizes to get a rough idea of the performance.
 Results after training on 5000 observations of the second dataset, and testing on 1000 observations of the first one

 ![Results with training on second dataset](nlp_2_results.png)

 ```